What is the Conference Presentation Funding Request?

 - If there are more applications each month than allocated funding then all applications recommended for funding will go into a lottery system, one recommended by UMN OIT, for award selection.

-- All applicants will be notified within five (5) business days after the monthly deadline of their award status.
+- All applicants will be notified within seven (7) business days after the monthly deadline of their award status.